MartinThoma/MartinThoma.github.io/_posts/2014-06-30-linux-commands-for-working-from-home.md

 layout: post
 title: Linux Commands for Working from home
 author: Martin Thoma
-date: 2014-03-20 21:09
+date: 2014-06-30 13:41
 categories:
 - Code
 tags:
 - SSH
 - Shell
-featured_image: logos/sublime-text.png
+featured_image: logos/shell.png
 ---

-I guess you know the situation: You are at home, but you need or want to work.
-You have a SSH account, of course, but simple SSH is sometimes not enough.
-This article will list some commands and shortcuts, that might be usefull.
+This article is just a collection of commands and shortcuts I need quite often.

 ## Creating a single archive file from a complete folder